Resonite-Community-Projects/community_events.resonite/README.md

 - Update the `config.toml` configuration depending on your need.

 Note: The id of the calendar is in the settings of your Google Calendar under calendar integration.

+# Note

+Either the `title`, the `description`, or the `location` of the event must contain the word `Neos VR` for the event being returned by the API.
+Keep in mind that this 3 fields will be striped of their space, new line, some special char and will be lowered for detect this string.